 If you’re a whiskey lover, check out Still Austin Whiskey Co., a true grain-to-glass distillery where everything from mashing to barreling and bottling is done in-house.
 Treaty Oak Distillery in Dripping Springs offers panoramic Texas Hill Country views and tastings of their multiple whiskeys, gins and beers.
 Stop by The Brewtorium, a friendly neighborhood brewpub featuring award-winning handcrafted beer and modern pub grub designed to complement the house brews.
 Manifest summer with a glass of Texas High Plains Rosé, featuring a hint of fresh strawberries, sipped outside at The Austin Winery.

 5. Dine on a heated patio

 Austin is all about alfresco dining, and wintertime is no different.
 Dig into classic American fare on the heated patio at Moonshine Patio Bar & Grill.
-Nosh on ranch-style bar food around the cozy fire pit at Contigo.
 Soak in the tropical vibe at Grizzelda’s, where you can post up on the heated patio with Mexican food and mezcal cocktails.
 Or cozy up on the spacious patio at Hotel Vegas with live music, DJs, trivia and a full menu of comfort food and boozy beverages.
 Or head to the sprawling Armadillo Den, featuring indoor and outdoor stages with nightly live music, yard games, axe throwing, food trucks, craft beer and cocktails, and fire pits and outdoor heaters to keep things toasty.

 6. Go ice skating

-In Downtown Austin, head over to the Whole Foods Market flagship store for Ice Skating on the Plaza (dates TBA).
+In Downtown Austin, head over to the Whole Foods Market flagship store for Ice Skating on the Plaza (dates to be announced).
 Afterwards, stop in to the store to do some holiday shopping for your foodie friends and family, or enjoy a glass of wine (or cocoa!) from the bar and food court.
 Or, check out some of the other ways you can get on the ice, in the middle of Texas!

 7. Explore urban hiking trails